dariuszseweryn/RxAndroidBle/README.md

 <uses-permission-sdk-23 android:name="android.permission.ACCESS_FINE_LOCATION" tools:node="remove" />
 <uses-permission-sdk-23 android:name="android.permission.ACCESS_FINE_LOCATION" android:maxSdkVersion="30" />
 ```
 After API 31 (Android 12) there are new Bluetooth permissions.
 One of them comes in a flavour that restricts deriving user's location from BLE signal acquired while scanning — this is assumed by the library.
-If you need to locate user by scanning BLE use below:
+If you need to locate user by scanning BLE use below but keep in mind that you will still need `ACCESS_FINE_LOCATION` then:
 ```xml
 <uses-permission android:name="android.permission.BLUETOOTH_SCAN" tools:node="remove" />
 <uses-permission android:name="android.permission.BLUETOOTH_SCAN" />